lucy

 • Norwegian: In Norwegian, Lucy is spelled Lucie.
 It is a rare name in Norway but has been in use since the 19th century.

-Lucy in Literature and Media
+Lucy in Literature & Media

 In popular music, “Lucy in the Sky with Diamonds” is a song by The Beatles that has become an iconic piece of music history.
 The song’s lyrics are thought to be inspired by a drawing that John Lennon’s son made of a classmate named Lucy.
-The song’s psychedelic sound and imaginative lyrics have made it a beloved classic.
+The song’s psychedelic sound & imaginative lyrics have made it a beloved classic.

-Variations and Nicknames of Lucy
+Variations & Nicknames of Lucy

 • Laci: This is a unique spelling of the name that can be used as a nickname for Lucy.